 The integration of “thinking” and “doing” is at the heart of public history.

 Established in 2000, the public history program at UNLV blends theory and practice in innovative and unconventional ways.
 From the seminar room to the field, we train graduate students to merge academic research and hands-on training; we integrate courses on historic and cultural preservation with environmental topics and material culture studies; we collaborate with experts and organizations at UNLV, in the larger Las Vegas community, and beyond.

 Since 2000, our public history research efforts resulted in award-winning Oral history projects, museum exhibits, documentaries, 22 National Register Nominations, National Landmark designations, Cultural Resource Studies, Multiple Property Documents for Yosemite National Park, and digital history collaborations with the National Park Service (our Teaching with Historic Places initiative) and UNLV Special Collections (the Culinary Union collection.)
 All of these projects resulted from our model of building graduate seminars around real world projects with community or agency partners as collaborators in the seminar room as well as the field.

 While we emphasize practical experience, our program is intellectually rigorous, and students are expected to read, discuss, and produce academic scholarship.
 Public history students hail from diverse backgrounds — law, the social sciences, the performing arts, public health, education, business—but they share a common goal: to move beyond the confines of the traditional historical inquiry and application.
-Our students learn to analyze and interpret history for the benefit of the very people who make it and live it.
+Students learn to analyze and interpret history for the benefit of the very people who make it and live it.